Nervous about travelling in India?

 Watch this video on the three most common travel concerns about India

 The biggest surprise about India?
 “The lushness, beauty – and the peace, really!
 We went up into the hills and stayed in really fabulous period accommodation, better than anywhere you could have booked yourself.
 There was such a variety of birdlife and wildlife.
-I like being surprised, and it was 2 and a half weeks full of surprise.”
+I like being surprised, and it was 2 and a half weeks full of surprises.”
+The fact is that in India, safety and serenity are within easy reach.

-Now that she’s home, she’s already looking forward to her next trip.
+One thing to help convince those nervous to visit is the number of people that go back to India again and again.
+Now that she’s home, Hazel is already looking forward to her next trip.
 She’s not the only one who finds travelling to India addictive: “It was interesting talking to other tourists we met along the way [in Kerala], because we were the only ones who were first-time visitors.
 People we met had been anywhere between 2 and 17 times, which really shows there is something magical about it.”

-Reflecting on the trip, it seems she feels that India has changed her view on the world back home.
+Reflecting on the trip, it seems Hazel feels that India has changed her view of the world back home.
 “Kerala is so lush, the colours, the vibrancy.
 When you come back everything looks so drab here!
 It was the perfect antidote to the January blues.”
-Hazel and David haven’t yet decided on their next destination in India, but they’re happy to leave it up to James – he’s always got something up his sleeve.
+Hazel and David haven’t yet decided on their next destination in India, but they’re happy to leave it to James – he’s always got something up his sleeve.

-Finally, I ask her what advice she would give to other travellers who don’t think travelling to India is worth it.
-She doesn’t hesitate for a second.
+Finally, I asked her what advice she would give to other travellers who don’t think travelling to India is worth it.
+She didn’t hesitate for a second.

 “GO!”